TDStrasser/KookaBlockly-Reference/docs/source/display.rst

-..
-Note::    The (x, y) coordinate is where the bottom left corner of the display text is positioned.
+.. note::    The (x, y) coordinate is where the bottom left corner of the display text is positioned.

 Display Image